ladjs/koa-better-error-handler/README.md

 > You should probably be using this in combination with [koa-404-handler][] too!

+The package exports a function which accepts four arguments (in order):

+* `cookiesKey` - defaults to `false`
+* `logger` - defaults to `console`
+* `useCtxLogger` - defaults to `true`
+* `stringify` - defaults to `fast-safe-stringify` (you can also use `JSON.stringify` or another option here if preferred)

+If you pass a `cookiesKey` then support for sessions will be added.
+You should always set this argument's value if you are using cookies and sessions (e.g. web server).

+We recommend to use [Cabin][] for your `logger` and also you should use its middleware too, as it will auto-populate `ctx.logger` for you to make context-based logs easy.

+Note that this package only supports `koa-generic-session`, and does not yet support `koa-session-store` (see the code in [index.js](index.js) for more insight, pull requests are welcome).

 ### API

 > No support for sessions, cookies, or flash messaging: